Higher Institutions Football League: 2018 season summary

-The 2018 HiFL® Season was marked by top quality and attacking football, excellent players and a positive general football philosophy.
-The teams’ objectives were to score and win matches instead of trying not to lose or concede.
-This led to a glut of goals, 63 in total at an impressive average of 2.1 goals per match.
+The 2018 HiFL season was marked by top quality and attacking football, excellent players and a positive general football philosophy.
+The teams' objectives were to score and win matches instead of trying not to lose or concede.
+This led to a glut of goals, 63 in total, at an impressive average of 2.1 goals per match.

-The tournament also witnessed the rise and development of teams such as DELSU Titans and UDU Sultans, who successfully and efficiently challenged the more established teams.
-Speed, tempo and power football has never been so high.
+The tournament also witnessed the rise and development of teams such as DELSU Titans and UDU Sultans, who efficiently challenged the more established teams.
 Many matches were end-to-end affairs, and a lot of games were not decided until the very end.
-Often little details made all the difference between winning and losing.
-The most successful teams had key players in all areas who had a major influence with their play, work rate, personality and outstanding performances.

 Moreover, the league was an extremely balanced affair.
-Most of the matches in the competition went to down to the wire, and the odd case penalties to separate the team like in the final where UAM Tillers defeated UNICAL Malabites 5-4 to be crowned champions.
+Most of the matches in the competition went down to the wire, and the odd case penalties separated the teams, like in the final where UAM Tillers defeated UNICAL Malabites 5-4 to be crowned champions.